MattiasC85/TSEnv3/README.md

 Must be run during a TS under the local system account.

 I'm no programmer.
 I'm just a guy who got this to work.
+This is a stripped down version of the .exe I've made.

+My initial idea was to convert the c# class and make it all powershell.
+Snow and the fact that my wife is giving birth to our 3rd child, within 3 years, in only a week or two made me cut some corners, and after all, powershell is .NET.

 There are probably a lot I've could have done better but it does what it is supposed to.

 Also, this is "AsIs", there are plenty of fixes to be made not to mention verifying all kinds of charsets (UTF8/UNICODE/ASCII).
 But it's open source, you do what ever you want to with it.
 I've tried to make comments on the most criticle parts of the script.